-Our Consulting team work with a diverse, ever-changing set of organisations with completely different needs and requirements from their digital workplace.
+Our Consulting team work with a diverse, ever-changing set of organizations with completely different needs and requirements from their digital workplace.
 This gives us tremendous insight into the trends that start to form within the enterprise, helping to shape our intranet offering, Unily.
 As 2017 kicks off, our Consulting team sat down to compile some of the trends that we see getting bigger and bigger in 2017.
 If you have any part in your company’s digital workplace initiatives, here’s some fascinating themes you should be aware of.

 An agile approach is the only way for digital workplace success

 In 2017, if you are embarking on a new digital workplace or a refresh of a current one - you need to think agile.
-Agile is often an overused term but approaching all elements of your intranet in this way can improve its impact to the business, taking a more flexible approach to allow your digital workplace to develop and grow as your organisation does.
+Agile is often an overused term but approaching all elements of your intranet in this way can improve its impact to the business, taking a more flexible approach to allow your digital workplace to develop and grow as your organization does.

-The benefit of being agile is speed to market - launch your intranet quickly so can start to see how the end users will really use it.
+The benefit of being agile is speed to market - launch your intranet quickly so can start to see how the end-users will really use it.
 In our experience, getting the core functionality to the business should be the first priority, get your people directory in shape, your communication platform in place and get users engaged.

-Once you have people using the platform you can utilise feedback and analytics to see where to improve next and to help plan out a roadmap.
+Once you have people using the platform you can utilize feedback and analytics to see where to improve next and to help plan out a roadmap.
 Use champion networks on the ground to gleam information, speak to leadership on their priorities and draw up a content plant that is constantly improving.

 Depending on your business, phase two could be piloting collaboration tools, integrating social or working on knowledge management initiatives.
-The benefit of being flexible is you can prioritise and focus on key areas of functionality.
+The benefit of being flexible is you can prioritize and focus on key areas of functionality.

 They key thing is you can’t tackle everything for your initial launch (unless you want to be waiting 18 months!).
 Identify the initial need and then have a plan in place to keep the digital workplace ‘living and breathing’.
 Over the past year we have seen many of our clients succeeding with this project approach and we envisage this becoming more popular during 2017.